camunda/camunda-docs-static/enterprise/content/download.md

 AWS Opensearch is not supported at this time.
 {{< /note >}}

-If you're interested in the latest features, you can get a sneak peek by trying out one of the alpha releases:
+If you're interested in the latest features, you can get a sneak peek by trying out the latest alpha release:

 {{< note title="Heads Up!" class="warning" >}}
 Please note that Optimize alpha releases are not suitable for production environments and should only be used for testing.